 - All applicants must have taken and passed all three steps of USMLE exams (first attempt preferred).
 DO graduates must have taken and passed all three steps of COMLEX USA.

 - American Board of Internal Medicine (ABIM)-board certified in internal medicine and board-eligible in cardiology by completion of cardiology fellowship

 - Applicants must be eligible for licensure (Physician in Training or Full License) by the Texas Medical Board

 - Valid Educational Commission for Foreign Medical Graduates (ECFMG) certificate for all foreign medical graduates

-- Our program sponsors J1 visas only.
+- Our program sponsors J1 visas.
 If you are an J1 visa holder, you must be eligible for one year of training at the beginning of the fellowship.
-We do NOT sponsor H1B visas.

 - Training is from July 1 through June 30 (no exceptions)

 Selection ProcessThree (3) fellows are selected from a highly competitive field of applicants for the training program.
 Fellows are selected from among eligible applicants on the basis of their ability, academic credentials, aptitude, communication skills, intellectual and humanistic qualities, personal attributes (such as motivation and integrity), preparedness, and their ability to benefit from the program.
 These qualities may be accessed through the review of academic records, letters of recommendation, standardized test scores and other means, including interviews.
 The department does not discriminate on the basis of gender, race, age, religion, color, national origin, sexual orientation or veteran status.
 Interviewing is conducted each Fall.